 In Chicago, on February 14, 1929, cohorts of infamous racketeer Al Capone lined up and gunned down seven associates of rival gangster George “Bugs” Moran in what reporters nicknamed the St. Valentine’s Day Massacre.
 The news of the brutal mass slaying shocked the country, including proponents of Prohibition.
 Meanwhile, Capone held news conferences and dressed in flashy suits at public sporting events.
-He was taking in as much as $100 million a year from bootlegging while corrupting police, judges and politicians through cash payoffs.
+He was taking in as much as $60 million to as high as $100 million a year from bootlegging while corrupting police, judges and politicians through cash payoffs.

 The public started having second thoughts about Prohibition not long after it started.
 As early as 1922, 40 percent of people polled by Literary Digest magazine were for modifying the National Prohibition Act (regulating alcohol, also known as the Volstead Act), and 20 percent backed repealing the 18th Amendment.
 In 1926, 81 percent of people polled by the Newspaper Enterprise Association favored modifying the Prohibition statute or outright repeal of the amendment.